perrycate/tldr/posts/peak.md

  * In 1908 the double somersault was nearly banned from Olympic diving for being "too dangerous".
 Now it's entry-level, and 10-year-olds can do it.

-In the 20th century there was a huge increase in the _time_ and _techniques_ for practicing these things.
+Humans didn't magically get way faster, smarter, or more coordinated in the last few generations.
+These improvements were caused by an improvement in the _time_ and _techniques_ to practice these things.

 > "No matter what field you study...the most effective types of practice all
 > follow the same set of principles."